 Sure, go ahead and laugh.
-But, studies show that by 2020, 85% of customer interactions will be handled without a human.
+But, studies show that by 2020, 85% of customer interactions were to be handled without a human.
 That means in just one year, you'll be talking to a chatbot for most of your customer service problems.

 Unfortunately, I seem to be the only one worried about this.
 50% of consumers no longer care if they're working with a human or a bot.
 And, with companies reaping the benefits of advanced automation and improved customer experience, there seems to be nothing that can stop this chatbot takeover.

 While I don't think there's a chance at preventing the inevitable, maybe we can make friends with these bots before it's too late.
 In this post, let's break down what a chatbot really is, and why they've become so popular in customer service.
-Then, let's take a look at the most powerful (but friendly) chatbots to watch out for in 2019.
+Then, let's take a look at the most powerful (but friendly) chatbots to watch out for in the next few years.